Options Clearing

 FAQs

-If a brokerage firm (clearing member) cannot meet its obligations, the clearinghouse uses its "guarantee fund"—a pool of capital contributed by all members—to cover the losses.
-This prevents contagion in the financial system.
+If a brokerage firm or clearing member cannot meet its financial obligations, the clearinghouse uses its "guarantee fund"—a multi-billion dollar pool of capital contributed by all member firms—to cover the losses.
+This "mutualization of risk" prevents a single firm's failure from causing a systemic collapse and ensures that all other traders' contracts remain valid and protected.

-Generally, no. Over-the-Counter (OTC) options are private contracts between two parties (often banks).
-They are not cleared by the OCC and carry significant counterparty risk.
-However, some OTC trades can be "given up" to a clearinghouse for clearing if both parties agree.
+Generally, no. Over-the-Counter (OTC) options are private, customized contracts between two specific parties, such as two large banks.
+Because they are not standardized, they are not cleared through the OCC and therefore carry significant counterparty risk.
+However, some large institutional OTC trades can be "given up" to a clearinghouse for processing if both parties agree and use standardized terms.

 The Bottom Line

-Options clearing is the unseen engine of the derivatives market.
-By centralizing risk and guaranteeing every trade, the clearing process allows for the liquidity and confidence that define modern electronic trading.
-Through the mechanism of novation and strict margin requirements, clearinghouses like the OCC ensure that a trader's only worry is the market's direction, not the solvency of the person on the other side of the screen.
+Options clearing is the essential but often unseen engine of the modern derivatives market.
+By centralizing risk, standardizing contracts, and guaranteeing every trade through the mechanism of novation, the clearing process provides the liquidity and institutional confidence that allow for high-speed electronic trading.
+Through strict margin requirements and a massive mutualized default fund, clearinghouses like the OCC ensure that a trader's only concern is the direction of the market, not the solvency of the person on the other side of the screen.
+Understanding the clearing process is vital for any investor to appreciate the safety and reliability of the exchange-traded options market.

 More in Settlement & Clearing